lunamidori5/Midori-AI/content/howtos/easy-model-installer.md

 {{% notice note %}}

 - The webserver has been moved to the new OS and Server!
-- We are dropping windows support in a coming update, windows users will need to use WSL to use the manager.

 **Windows Users**
 - There seems to be a bug where the manager is adding ``140_1.dll`` to file request.
 We are working on a fix.